-1. The Canadian financial services marketplace and regulatory as key concepts in human behaviour and ethics.
+The Canadian financial services marketplace and regulatory as key concepts in human behaviour and ethics.
 The QAFP Professional Education Program uses real-world case scenarios to develop a deep understanding of, and competence in, holistic financial planning, applying key facets of human behaviour and addressing common ethical dilemmas to address the typical financial planning needs of average Canadians.
 It is a practical program to help prepare for practice as a Financial Planner environment.
 2. Estate planning, tax planning, retirement planning, investment planning, finance management and insurance/risk management.
 Competency Profile: Estate planning, tax planning, retirement planning, investment planning, financial management, insurance and risk management and legal aspects Recommendation: Legal aspects are included in FP Canada Competency Profile but not in the Proposed Rule's requirements for education - recommend adding to list REVISED: s.
 2 Estate planning, tax planning, retirement planning, investment planning, finance management insurance/risk management and legal aspects.
 3. Ethical practices and professional conduct.
 Code of Ethics: The Blue Book outlines 8 key principles of the Code of Ethics 1.
 Duty of Loyalty to the Client 2.
 Integrity 3.
 Objectivity 4.
 Competence 5.
 Fairness 6.
 Confidentiality 7.
 Diligence and 8.
 Professionalism Recommendation: See above recommended change to s.
 5 (1)(a) 4.
 Dealing with conflicts of interest.
 5. Collecting personal and financial information.
 Principle of the Ethics Code: A Financial Planner shall maintain confidentiality of all client information Practice Standard: Gather the Client's Information - Gather sufficient quantitative and qualitative information relative to the engagement before identifying possible strategies or making and/or implementing any recommendations 6.
 Identifying client objectives, needs and priorities.
-Practice Standard: Identify the Client's Goals, Needs and Priorities - Discuss the client's personal goals, needs and priorities before identifying

-8. Developing and presenting an integrated financial plan for a client. possible strategies or making recommendations Practice Standard: Assess the Client's Current Situation - Identify and evaluate the strengths and weaknesses in the client's financial situation, perform required calculations, develop needed projections, and analyze and integrate the resulting information relative to the client's personal goals, needs and priorities Practice Standard: Identify and Evaluate Appropriate Financial Planning Strategies o achieve the client's personal goals, needs and priorities Practice Standard: Develop the Financial Planning Strategies to achieve the client's personal goals, needs and priorities Practice Standard: Develop the Financial Planning Recommendations - Develop and prioritize recommendations to help meet the client's personal goals, needs and priorities and aim to optimize the client's financial position Practice Standard: Compile and Present the Financial Planning Recommendations and Supporting Rationale: Present the financial planning recommendations and supporting rationale in a way that allows the client to make an informed decision Missing Planning Standards: • Implement the Financial Planning Criteria - Complete the implementation actions for which the Financial Planner has assumed responsibility • Explain the Role of the Financial Planner and Value of the Financial Planning Process - Ensure the client understands the role of a Financial Planner and the value of the process of financial planning in identifying and meeting the client's personal goals, needs and priorities • Define the Terms of the Engagement - Work with the client to define and agree on the scope of the financial planning engagement whether an initial or review engagement • Discuss Implementation Actions, Responsibilities and --- -- ---
+Practice Standard: Identify the Client's Goals, Needs and Priorities - Discuss the client's personal goals, needs and priorities before identifying possible strategies or making recommendations Practice Standard: Assess the Client's Current Situation - Identify and evaluate the strengths and weaknesses in the client's financial situation, perform required calculations, develop needed projections, and analyze and integrate the resulting information relative to the client's personal goals, needs and priorities Practice Standard: Identify and Evaluate Appropriate Financial Planning Strategies - Identify and assess the possible financial planning strategies to achieve the client's personal goals, needs and priorities Practice Standard: Develop the 8.
+Developing and presenting an Missing Planning Standards: integrated financial plan for a Financial Planning client.
+Recommendations - Develop Implement the and prioritize recommendations Financial Planning to help meet the client's personal Criteria - Complete the goals, needs and priorities and implementation actions for aim to optimize the client's which the Financial financial position Planner has assumed responsibility Practice Standard: Compile and Present the Financial Explain the Role of the Planning Recommendations Financial Planner and and Supporting Rationale: Value of the Financial Present the financial planning Planning Process recommendations and supporting Ensure the client rationale in a way that allows the understands the role of a client to make an informed Financial Planner and the decision value of the process of financial planning in identifying and meeting the client's personal goals, needs and priorities Define the Terms of the Engagement - Work with the client to define and agree on the scope of the financial planning engagement, whether an initial or review engagement Discuss Implementation Actions.
+Responsibilities and